Things to do in Flores

 Birdwatching Komodo Island

-This attracts many birders to do bird watching in Flores as the wildlife and overall island is still pristine and not developed.
+This attracts many birders to do bird watching in Flores as the wildlife and overall island are still pristine and need to be developed.

-The best way to do this is to engage a bird guide to travel around Flores.
-The recommended bird watching route would be to start in Labuan Bajo move to Komodo Island and slowly make your way towards Ruteng, Ende, Kelimutu National Park and end up in Maumere.
+The best way is to engage a bird guide to travel around Flores.
+The recommended birdwatching route would be to start in Labuan Bajo, move to Komodo Island, slowly make your way towards Ruteng, Ende, Kelimutu National Park, and end up in Maumere.

-For moving around, flights are connecting internally between Labuan Bajo, Ende, and Maumere with the local airlines.
+For moving around, flights connect internally between Labuan Bajo, Ende, and Maumere with the local airlines.
 The best time to do birdwatching in Flores is from April to November.

 8. Trek up Mount Kelimutu